What are Aphids?

 The Spread of Aphids

-For aphids to survive through the winter.
-When plants are dormant or no longer active due to cold temperatures, aphids a different form of aphids are produced during the end of summer.
+When plants are dormant or no longer active due to cold temperatures, different forms of aphids are produced during the end of summer.
 Durable eggs are produced and placed in protected areas within the plant, usually around a bud.

 Common Aphids in Colorado